diagram-parsing/mllm-diagram-recognition/README.md

 ## Results
 The tables below show F1 scores for our evaluation results across the several settings discussed in the paper.
+Note: In contrast to the scores in the paper, here we evaluate nodes and edges requiring text and class, as well as endpoints, label, and class to match for node recognition and edge recognition respectively.

 ### End-to-End Recognition (Baseline) (Levenshtein threshold = 0)